AnnaVargova/AutomationShield_wiki/OptoShield.md

 [[/fig/Opto_PCB_Front.png|OptoShield PCB from the front.]]
 [[/fig/Opto_PCB_Back.png|OptoShield PCB from the back.]]

-# About
+# <a name="about"/>About

-The board was developed within the framework of a bachelor's thesis at the Institute of Automation, Measurement and Applied Informatics of the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava in 2017/2018.
+This shield was designed and created within the framework of a Bachelor's thesis at the Institute of Automation, Measurement and Applied Informatics in 2017/2018.
+The Institute belongs to the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava.

-## Authors
+## <a name="authors"/>Authors
 * Hardware design: Tibor Konkoly, Martin Gulan, Gergely Takács
 * Software design: Tibor Konkoly, Gergely Takács
 * Wiki: Tibor Konkoly, Gergely Takács